Tremor - self-careShaking - self-care; Essential tremor - self-care; Familial tremor - self-care

 - Try not to do too much during the day.

 - Get enough sleep.
-Ask your health care provider about how you can change your sleep habits if you have problems sleeping.
+Ask your provider about how you can change your sleep habits if you have problems sleeping.

 Stress and anxiety can also make your tremor worse.
 These things may lower your stress level: